sij-ai/llux/README.md

   - Include `modelname` to switch to that model.

 - **.clear**
-  Reset llux for everyone, clearing all stored conversations and returning to the default settings.
+  Reset llux for everyone, clearing all stored conversations, deleting image cache, and returning to the default settings.